-Nevertheless, many writers have found writers’ groups vital to their creative process.
-Holly Lisle provides ideas and advice for productive writers’ groups.
-Also check these 8 questions to help you choose the right group.
+Despite these cautions, many writers have found writers’ groups vital to their creative process.
+Check Holly Lisle advice for productive writers’ groups. and these 8 questions to help you choose the right group.

 “Get feedback on your writing, and take it with a grain of salt, but if you are hearing the same thing from several people, consider that they may have a point.
 Be gracious about all feedback, even if you don’t agree with it.
 If you feel that someone is overly critical or just doesn’t get your style, thank them politely, but don’t ask them to critique your writing again.” ––Georgette St. Clair